-The use of Multiple-Input Multiple-Output (MIMO) techniques has revolutionized wireless communications systems with potential gains in capacity when using multiple antennas at both transmitter and receiver ends of a communications system.
-New techniques, which account for the extra spatial dimension, have been adopted to realize these gains in new and previously existing systems.
+The use of Multiple-Input Multiple-Output (MIMO) techniques for sending and receiving multiple data signals simultaneously over the same radio channel by exploiting multipath propagation that provide potential gains in capacity when using multiple antennas at both transmitter and receiver ends of a communications system.
+New techniques, which account for the extra spatial dimension, have been adopted to realize these gains in new systems and previously existing systems.

 MIMO technology has been adopted in multiple wireless systems, including Wi-Fi, WiMAX, LTE, and LTE-Advanced.